-If you'd like to work for a local company and manage your own projects while earning a competitive graduate salary, a Knowledge Transfer Partnership (KTP) may be for you.
+If you'd like to work for a local company and manage your own projects while earning a competitive graduate salary, consider a Knowledge Transfer Partnership (KTP).
 Find out more about the scheme and how to apply

 What are Knowledge Transfer Partnerships?

 The KTP scheme is one of the UKs largest graduate employment programmes and one of the longest running.
 It helps business to innovate and grow by providing three-way collaboration between universities, organisations and graduates.

 Businesses link up with an academic or research institution, which then help to recruit a suitably qualified graduate, known as a KTP associate.
 Employed by the university, the associate then works for the company on strategic projects, helping to improve business performance and increase productivity.

 As a KTP associate, the type of work you carry out depends on your qualifications and the company that you work for, but as an example, KTP projects could include:

 - designing new or improved products, processes or services

 - developing new business strategies and breaking into new markets.